santanuroul123/argocd-in-one-shot/05_argocd_features/app_of_apps/README.md

 kubectl get svc
 ```

-You should see services for all three apps:
+You should see services for all three child:

   ![all-child-svc](output_images/image-7.png)